suhank/zea-engine/docs/api/SceneTree/Parameters/Parameter.md

 <a name="BaseParameter+setName"></a>

 ### setName
-Setter for the base parameter name.
+Sets the name of the current parameter.

 **Overrides**: [<code>setName</code>](#BaseParameter+setName)